Copyright Application: A General Guide

 What Do We Mean by Copyright?

-Described as the property privilege of an original work possessed by a person, copyright is one of the prominent intellectual property rights that allow the holder to distribute, reproduce, perform solely, and exhibit the copyrighted literary work.
+Described as the property privilege of an original work possessed by a person, copyright is one of the prominent intellectual property rights that allow the holder to distribute, reproduce, perform publicly, and exhibit the copyrighted work.

 The displayed work may include music, literature, art, photography, computer programs, or cinema/film.
-And unlike a product trademark, copyright comprises a single mark, such as ©.
-The symbol can be positioned on a genuine piece of art or literary work that has been made.
+And unlike a product trademark, a copyright is automatically applied when you make a creative work.
+A copyright is usually indicated by the © symbol, which can be positioned on a genuine piece of art or literary work that has been made.

 Who Can Make a Copyright Application?